qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 The |categorizedSymbol| :guilabel:`Categorized Renderer` is used to render all features from a layer, using an user-defined symbol whose aspect reflects the value of a selected feature's attribute.
-The :index:`Categorized` menu allows you to select:
+The Categorized menu allows you to select:

 * The attribute (using the Column listbox or the |expressionEditorOpen|